Meet the Team

 Reach Jocelyn by email: email@example.com

-Jennifer Gibson has been with PHC since 2004.
+Jennifer Gibson is a Clinical Ethicist at PHC and an Adjunct Professor at the University of British Columbia.
 Prior to joining Ethics Services as a Clinical Ethicist in 2018, she held a variety of nursing leadership, education, and administrative roles in the Heart Centre at St. Paul's Hospital.
 The focus of her clinical practice was cardiac and critical care.

 Skilled in the engagement and mediation of multidisciplinary teams and stakeholders, Jennifer brings skills of conflict resolution, and an incredible passion for values-based care, planning and decision-making.
 As an educator and a researcher, she has presented at numerous local and national conferences, and has authored and collaborated on a several peer-reviewed published works.